April 22, 2024

 1. Explore the Market Square

 The best thing to do if it’s not too busy (choose early summer evenings or off-peak days) is to soak up the village charm on foot.
 Stow-on-the-Wold has a historic market square lined with old buildings, shops, and cafes.
-Take a leisurely stroll around the square, admire the architecture, and browse the local shops selling antiques, crafts, and souvenirs.
+Take a leisurely stroll around the square, admire the architecture, and browse the local shops selling antiques, crafts, souvenirs and food, such as local Cotswold cheese.

 The square is an important part of the town’s history, as it played host to Stow’s famous sheep fairs, where as many as 20,000 sheep changed hands at any one time!